Strength Training for Seniors 2026: 12 Exercises to Build Muscle, Bone Density & Independence After 65

 Specificity: Train all major muscle groups—legs, hips, back, chest, arms, shoulders, core.

 Recovery: Muscles grow during rest, not during exercise.
-Allow 48 hours between training same muscles.
+Allow 48 hours between training the same muscle group.
+Aim for 7-8 hours of sleep per night, when muscle repair happens.

 Essential Exercises for Seniors